Varicocele Surgery Benefits: Is a Varicocelectomy Worth it?Fertility Treatment

 - Hydrocele or scrotal swelling due to disruption of lymph flow during surgery and lack of sufficient rest, resulting in a feeling of heaviness and pain in the scrotum.

-What Is the Varicocelectomy Success Rate?
+What Is the Varicocele Surgery Success Rate?

 According to sources, the success rate of varicocele treatment is around 50-80%, and the success chance of natural pregnancy is about 30-50%.
+Successful pregnancy after varicocele surgery depends on several factors, such as the age and fertility status of the woman, as well as the man's overall health.
+The reason is that, in some cases, other fertility issues may affect the chances of a successful pregnancy.

 What Happens if I Don't Get Varicocele Treatment?

-The higher severity of varicocele is, the longer its effects.
+The higher the severity of varicocele is, the longer its effects.
 If a varicocele is not treated at the proper time, the following complications and risks may threaten the patient's health:

 The most common risk of varicocele is low sperm motility.
 Furthermore, as the backflow of testicular blood in patients with varicocele carries free radicals and harmful substances, it increases the testicular temperature, which weakens sperm production and leads to male infertility.